johannilsson/iglaset/README.markdown

 Changelog
 ---------
+* 1.0.2
+    * Added access to search via context menu from the search results and the detailed view
 * 1.0.1
     * Fixed issue 1, comment section duplicated when screen was rotated.
 * 1.0.0
     * Separated the custom progress bar from search_result.xml to a separate more reusable layout